 The Conscious Coliving website uses cookies to ensure you get the best experience on the website.

-Co-living is a modern form of professionally managed, rental housing which emphasises community, affordability and convenience.
+Co-living is a modern form of professionally managed, rental housing which emphasises community, affordability and convenience.Â

 Residents have access to private compact studios and communal spaces, which often include shared kitchens, coworking, gyms, and lounge areas (like the ones shown above at Ark Wembley and Folk Sunday Mills).

 Rents are inclusive of bills, and tenancy contracts are often more flexible than traditional rental homes.
-Both residents and the local neighbourhood are encouraged to socialise via events programming and design to encourage social interaction.
+Both residents and the local neighbourhood are encouraged to socialise via events programming and design to encourage social interaction. Â

 Industry leaders uniting for a unique campaign around coliving

 These leading industry players are supporting this research and advocacy campaign and helping advance the sector with an evidence-backed report and multimedia content.
-WhyCo also has support and endorsement from the British Property Federation, Cascade Communications and CBRE.
+WhyCo also has support and endorsement from the British Property Federation, Cascade Communications and CBRE.Â

-- Definition of Coliving: Define coliving, including typologies and terminologies
+- Definition of Co-living: Define co-living, including typologies and terminologies

-- Resident Demographics and Needs: Provide data on residents served by coliving
+- Resident Demographics and Needs: Provide data on residents served by co-living

-- Social Value of Coliving: Present evidence of social, environmental, and economic impacts
+- Social Value of Co-living: Present evidence of social, environmental, and economic impacts

 - Best Practices and Case Studies: Showcase best practices and case studies in coliving

-- UK Coliving Supply and Demand: Detail macro trends and supply imbalance in key UK cities
+- UK Co-living Supply and Demand: Detail macro trends and supply imbalance in key UK cities

-- Barriers to UK Coliving: Explore planning, licensing, regulatory and cultural challenges
+- Barriers to UK Co-living: Explore planning, licensing, regulatory and cultural challenges

 - Recommendations: Provide recommendations for planning, regulation, design, ESG, social value, and community experience